-PROBLEM CORRECTIVE ACTION Cannot access the Prestige from the If the 10M/100M LEDs on the front panel are both off, check the Ethernet cable connections between your Prestige and your computer.
-LAN.
+PROBLEM CORRECTIVE ACTION Cannot access the Prestige from the LAN.
+If the 10M/100M LEDs on the front panel are both off, check the Ethernet cable connections between your Prestige and computer.
+Refer to the Rear Panel and Connections section for details.
 Check for faulty Ethernet cables.
 Make sure your NIC (Network Interface Card) is installed and functioning properly.
 Check the TCP/IP configuration on your computer.
 Make sure that the IP address and the subnet mask of the Prestige and your computer(s) are on the same subnet.